LukeNgirubiu/Nota-ls/README.md

 ### Nota-ls
 This is a personal application that facilitates on the following:
-* Taking a list of shoppings.
+* Taking a list of shoppings and checking in on each when bought.
 * Noting down services paid for.
 * Listing down activities with respect to events and checking in on each when done.